akhilesh006/VehicleSpeedoMeter/README.md

 1. Create a module which has a service, and starts using AIDL which act as system app,
 2. Update UI application from system app,
 3. Upload data to backend from system app,
-4. upload only latest 10 record to server when connectivity available every 5 seconds
+4. Upload only latest 10 record to server when connectivity available every 5 seconds, and when syem will be in idle state, rest of data will be pushed.